Coiot/silly-kitty/content/contact.md

 ---
 title: Contact
 subtitle: We're always shifting through phone numbers as our team of volunteers changes, so contacting us through email is the best way.
-You can [email us at our at address](mailto:nwacommunitycatproject@gmail.com) or use the form below.
+You can email us at our at address nwacommunitycatproject@gmail.com or use the form below.
 content_img:
   enabled: false
   path: ''